Heads: 0

 Additionally, there’s a risk of damage to property, such as ceilings, if the coin is flipped indoors.
 Even a hand-based coin flip lacks objectivity and can be influenced by human error.

-Development of Coin Flip Simulator
+Development of Virtual Coin Flip

 History of the Coin Flip Simulator